-There are potential sources of measurement error for the submission and review times that we cannot quantify.
-Some authors may have been outside their country when they submitted their paper or review (e.g., at a conference), meaning they would be out of their time zone.
+There are potential sources of measurement error for the submission and peer review times that we cannot quantify.
+Some authors may have been outside their country when they submitted their manuscript or peer review (e.g., at a conference), meaning they would be out of their time zone.
 Researchers may have inaccurately completed their address, or may not have updated their address after moving country.
 Some researchers have multiple affiliations and their primary time zone may be different to the one they are working in.

-We did not find an increase over time, but it is possible that a large increase in weekend work may have occurred prior to 2012, during the time of the exponential increase in paper numbers (2).
-We examined a relative increase in out-of-hours work and we would expect an increase in the absolute number of out-of-hours reviews and submissions if the total number of papers continues to increase over time.
+We did not find an increase over time, but it is possible that a large increase in weekend work may have occurred prior to 2012, during the time of the exponential increase in the volume of research published (1).
+We examined a relative increase in out-of-hours work and we would expect an increase in the absolute number of out-of-hours peer reviews and manuscripts if the total number of publications continues to increase over time.

-We did not have the age or gender of the researchers or reviewers, and so cannot examine differences by these characteristics.
+We did not have the age or gender of the authors or peer reviewers, and so cannot examine differences by these characteristics.
 We did not have the researchers’ names, so we could not examine a within-researcher change over time in out-of-hours work.

 The BMJ and BMJ Open are large general medical journals, but will not be representative of all researchers or all researchers in health and medicine.
 Hence we should be careful about generalising to other areas of research.